cs1302uga/cs1302-ce05/README.md

 ![Approved for: Spring 2020](https://img.shields.io/badge/Approved%20for-Spring%202020-blue)

 This class exercise is designed to get you acquainted with Javadoc comments.
+In particular, it walks you through the transformation of non-Javadoc comments at the class-level and method-level into Javadoc comments so that the Javadoc program can be used to generate a documentation website.
+In addition to the generated website, the comments themselves also help programmers who are reading your code.
+Proper comments save companies and teams real world money by lowering transaction costs associated with interpreting code.

 ## Prerequisite Knowledge